 Black Excellence

-Unheard Voices Editor-in-Chief Chenelle Covin received the Women of Color STEM Award in Technical Innovation in Government.
+Unheard Voices Editor-in-Chief Chenelle Covin received the Women of Color STEM Award in Technical Innovation.

-Ms. Covin received the Women of Color STEM Award in Technical Innovation in Government for developing software that has made a significant impact at her organization in her career as a Technical Writer.
+Ms. Covin received the Women of Color STEM Award in Technical Innovation for developing an automation tool that has made a significant impact at her organization in her technical career.

 She officially accepted her award in Detroit, at the Women of Color (WOC) STEM DTX Conference on October 14th.